Setting the Table

 The public program consists of a workshop by Emma Ydiers by the name of ‘Relating to Lesbian Archives’, which reflects on the ongoing erasure of queer narratives and the potential of archiving as an activist method; and a performance by Astrid Specht Seeberg by the name of ‘Clayplay’, which was developed through a series of performances in various environments.
 Under the guidance of the artist, a group of participants from the audience gradually builds clay masks in a blind improvisation, struggling with the tangible weight of the material.

-The exhibition is realised in a collaboration between Curatorial Studies KASK and Kunsthal Gent as part of the graduation project within the trajectory.
+The exhibition is realised in a collaboration between Curatorial Studies KASK and Kunsthal Gent as part of the graduation project within the professionalization trajectory.

 Eye Becomes Water